timwis/jkan/docs/architecture.md

 # Architecture

 JKAN is a [Jekyll](http://jekyllrb.com/) site that uses JavaScript for enhanced functionality.
-It also uses [Netlify CMS](https://netlifycms.org) to provide an editor UI.
+It also uses [Decap CMS](https://decapcms.org) to provide an editor UI.

 ## Jekyll